Dorothy Day: Catholic Worker Movement

 In 1932, Day met Peter Maurin, the man she always credited as the founder of the movement with which she is identified.
 Maurin, a French immigrant and something of a vagabond, had entered the Institute of the Brothers of the Christian Schools in his native France, before emigrating, first to Canada, then to the United States.

 Despite his lack of formal education, Maurin was a man of deep intellect and decidedly strong views.
 He had a vision of social justice and its connection with the poor, which was partly inspired by St. Francis of Assisi.
 He had a vision of action based on sharing ideas and subsequent action by the poor themselves.
 Maurin was deeply versed in the writings of the Church Fathers and the papal documents on social matters that had been issued by Pope Leo XIII and his successors.
 Maurin provided Day with the grounding in Catholic theology of the need for social action they both felt.

 Years later Day described how Maurin also broadened her knowledge by bringing "a digest of the writings of Kropotkin one day, calling my attention especially to Fields, Factories, and Workshops.
-Day observed: "I was familiar with Kropotkin only through his Memoirs of a Revolutionistm which had originally run serially in the Atlantic Monthly.
+Day observed: "I was familiar with Kropotkin only through his Memoirs of a Revolutionist, which had originally run serially in the Atlantic Monthly.
 She wrote: "Oh, far day of American freedom, when Karl Marx could write for the morning Tribune in New York, and Kropotkin could not only be published in the Atlantic, but be received as a guest into the homes of New England Unitarians, and in Jane Addams' Hull House in Chicago!"
 Maurin drew Day's attention to French models and literature.

-The Catholic Worker movement started when the Catholic Worker appeared on May 1, 1933, priced at one cent, and published continuously since then.
-It was aimed at those suffering the most in the depths of the Great Depression, "those who think there is no hope for the future," and announced to them that "the Catholic Church has a social program. ...There are men of God who are working not only for their spiritual but for their material welfare."
+The Catholic Worker Movement started when the Catholic Worker appeared on May 1, 1933, priced at one cent, and published continuously since then.
+It was aimed at those suffering the most in the depths of the Great Depression, "those who think there is no hope for the future," and announced to them that "the Catholic Church has a social program. ...
+There are men of God who are working not only for their spiritual but for their material welfare."
 It accepted no advertising and did not pay its staff.
 Publication of the first issue was supported in part by a $1 donation from Sister Peter Claver, for whom a Catholic Worker house was later named.